Georgetown-University-Libraries/File-Analyzer-Test-Data/PITCHME.md

 ## Manifest Generation Property File

+@ul

-- Address of IIIF Server
+- Root Path to IIIF Server
-- Manifest Output Directory
+- Where to write the manifest file
+- Construct one manifest or a collection of manifests
 - Where to find metadata
-- How to assemble manifest contents
+- How to assemble/format manifest ranges

+@ulend

++++

+## Where to find metadata

+@ul

+- One common property file for all images
+- EAD File describing folders and items
+- CSV file containing item specific data
+- Separate metadata files for each item
+- DSpace REST API calls

+@ulend

 +++?code=iiif/dog-photos/manifestGenerate.template.prop&lang=ini
 @[1-2](URL Prefix for image resources)